randall-coding/ChiefOnboarding/tutorial.md

 # Self host a pre-made company onboarding server

 ## ChiefOnBoarding
-Do you want to onboard employees on your own servers but don't want to code everything from scratch?
-In this tutorial, we will be doing just that today with [ChiefOnboarding](https://chiefonboarding.com).
-ChiefOnboarding is a  a free and open source employee onboarding platform.
-You can onboarding new hires through Slack or the dashboard.
+Want to onboard employees on your own servers but don't want to code everything from scratch?
+In this tutorial, we will be doing just that with [ChiefOnboarding](https://chiefonboarding.com).
+ChiefOnboarding is a free and open source employee onboarding platform.
+You can onboard new hires through Slack or the dashboard.

-Other server features include automatically provisioning user accounts, triggering webhooks, pre-boarding, email notifications, and more.
+Other server features include automatically provisioning user accounts, triggering webhooks, pre-boarding, email notifications, and [more](https://github.com/chiefonboarding/ChiefOnboarding#features).

 Email notifications include:
   - Sending an email to new hire with login credentials
   - Sending an email to new hire with updates
   - Sending an email to new hire when tasks are overdue

-[Click here](https://github.com/chiefonboarding/ChiefOnboarding#features) for a more complete list of features.

 !!!onboarding_dashboard.png